Tepe Sialk: Silver metallurgy

 Evidence demonstrates that Tepe Sialk was an important metal production center in central Iran during the Sialk III and Sialk IV periods.
 A significant amount of metallurgical remains were found during the excavations in the 1990s and later.
 This includes large amounts of slag pieces, litharge cakes, and crucibles and moulds.

 "Pieces of charcoal found in one of the furnaces in which litharge fragments were found provided a radiocarbon date of 3660-3520 B.C. which introduces them as the oldest so far known fragments of such process in the ancient world."

 Other ancient sites in Iran from the same time have also revealed silver production, such as Arisman, and Tappeh Hissar.
 These sites are attributed to Sialk III-IV and Hissar II-III periods.

 Cultural development

-Sialk IV level begins in the second half of the fourth millennium.
-For the oldest sub-periods of the Sialk IV, there are links with the Mesopotamian civilizations of Uruk and Jemdet Nasr.
+Tepe Ghabristan and Tepe Sialk, as shown on the map of Uruk expansion during the Late Uruk period, ca 3500-3300 BC.